 Further to the announcement from the Treasury on its approach to amending financial services legislation under the European Union (Withdrawal) Act, this statement provides stakeholders with an update on how we are preparing for the UK leaving the European Union (EU).

-We continue to prepare for a range of scenarios, including one in which the UK leaves the EU on 29 March 2019 without a withdrawal agreement and implementation period having been ratified between the UK Government and the EU.
+We continue to prepare for a range of scenarios, including one in which the UK leaves the EU without a withdrawal agreement and implementation period having been ratified between the UK Government and the EU.

 The EU (Withdrawal) Act will transfer and convert existing EU law at the point of exit into UK law.
 It also gives powers to ministers to make secondary legislation to amend this legislation to ensure it functions effectively when the UK leaves the EU.

 As part of this, the Treasury has tasked us with amending and maintaining EU binding technical standards (detailed EU rules).
 These rules sit underneath EU regulations and directives and provide technical detail of how those requirements must be met.

 We have proposed amendments to our Handbook to ensure it is consistent with changes the Government is making to EU law and it functions effectively when the UK leaves the EU.
-In the run up to March 2019, we will limit Handbook changes unrelated to Brexit to those identified as core priorities in our Business Plan as well as other essential items.
+In the run up to exit day, we will limit Handbook changes unrelated to Brexit to those identified as core priorities in our Business Plan as well as other essential items.

 In March 2018, the UK and the EU reached agreement on the terms of an implementation (or transitional) period following the UK’s withdrawal from the EU.

-The implementation period is intended to operate from 29 March 2019 until 31 December 2020.
+The implementation period is intended to operate from exit day until 31 December 2020.
 During this time, EU law would remain applicable in the United Kingdom, in accordance with the overall withdrawal agreement.
 Firms, funds and trading venues would continue to benefit from passporting between the UK and European Economic Area (EEA) as they do today.
 Obligations derived from EU law would continue to apply and firms must continue with implementation plans for EU legislation that is still to come into effect before the end of December 2020.